odisfm/zcx-core/docs/content/docs.md

 !!! bug "Watch out"

-    zcx is in alpha, and so are these docs.
+    zcx is in beta, and so are these docs.
 Information here may be incorrect or missing.

     If you think you've found an error in these docs or a problem with zcx, please [report a bug](/lessons/reporting-bugs).
 Alternatively, [reach out on Discord](https://discord.zcxcore.com).